Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 Grand Vintage 2016 | Magnum 150cl

-The Grand Vintage 2016 cuvée from Moët & Chandon is an Extra Brut champagne marking the seventy-seventh vintage crafted by this House, founded in Épernay in 1743.
-It is a champagne of toasted cereal notes — mirabelle plum — and marzipan, carried by a mineral tension characteristic of this late harvest.
-On the palate, the texture is fluid and mouth-watering, with a fresh, lightly saline finish.
-A rare edition, shaped by cellar master Benoît Gouez from a rigorous selection of the year's finest plots.
+The Grand Vintage 2016 cuvée from Moët & Chandon is an Extra Brut champagne marking the seventy-seventh vintage produced by this House, founded in Épernay in 1743.
+It is a champagne with notes of toasted cereals — mirabelle plum — and marzipan, underpinned by a mineral tension characteristic of this late harvest.
+On the palate, the texture is fluid and mouth-watering, with a fresh and lightly saline finish.
+A rare edition, crafted by cellar master Benoît Gouez from a rigorous selection of the finest plots of the year.

 Stored at regulated temperature